+In today’s globalized economy, it has become normal for companies to outsource jobs to other places where the quality of the work is the same but the costs are lower.
 The main point that needs to be established is which of these two options is actually good for your company.
-Both come with pros and cons, never mind the moral implications of the choices.
-The goal now is to determine which would produce the best results for a given case.
+Both come with pros and cons, the goal now is to determine which would produce the best results for a given case.

-What is a Staff Augmentation?
+What is IT Staff Augmentation?

-What is Project Outsourcing
+What is Project Outsourcing?

 Moving on from there, we have project outsourcing, which is an arrangement where you are basically entrusting jobs to other firms or freelancers that are outside of your direct sphere of influence.
 These can be developers, coders, or freelancers that work from home.
-They can also be entire agencies overseas that specialize in offering such services to bigger tech firms.
+They can also be entire agencies overseas that specialize in offering such services to larger tech firms.

 Pros and Cons of Staff Augmentation